I listened to every defunct Eurovision 2020 entry, so you don’t have to

 Bulgaria Tears Getting Sober by Victoria

-Bulgaria has had some absolute tunes in recent years1.
+Bulgaria has had some absolute tunes in recent years.
+(See 2016, 2017, and 2018.)
 But then, last year, they didn’t enter and I was gutted.
 Having heard this, I wish they’d skipped another year.

 It’s weird.
 It’s incoherent.
 It’s barely instrumented.
 I don’t like it.
 Bring back Poli!